-At December 31, 2023, the Company maintained various additional short and long-term lines of credit from other institutions with gross available facilities of \$29,700,000.
+At December 31, 2024, the Company maintained various additional short and long-term lines of credit from other institutions with gross available facilities of \$29,700,000.
+As of December 31, 2024, the Company had no borrowings outstanding on these facilities.
 As of December 31, 2023, the Company had \$978,000 outstanding with Bankers' Bank of the West with a rate of 5.65%.
-There were no other amounts outstanding under these lines.
-No amounts were outstanding under these lines as of December 31, 2022.
 The federal funds lines are uncommitted, and funding requests made by the Company are subject to the lending institutions' approval and funding availability at the time of request.